charlesfranciscodev/vuejs-playground/README.md

 * The frontend route path is `/edit/{:id}`.

 ### Delete Contact
-* Each contact can be deleted (with confirmation) from the home page or the detail view.
+* Each contact can be deleted from the home page or the detail view.

 ### Other
 * Sort contacts on the home page by first name or last name.